immutables/immutables.github.io/json.md

 ### Tuples of constructor arguments
 One of the interesting features of _Immutables_ JSON marshaling is the ability to map tuples (triples and so on) of constructor arguments.
-While not always useful, some canonical data types could be compactly represented in JSON as array of values, consider, for example, dimensional coordinates or RGB colors.
+While not always useful, some data types could be compactly represented in JSON as array of values, consider, for example, dimensional coordinates or RGB colors.

-In order to marshal object as tuple, you need to annotate constructor arguments and disable generation of builder.
+In order to marshal object as tuple, you need to annotate [constructor](/immutable.html#constructor) arguments and disable generation of [builder](/immutable.html#builder).

 ```java
 @GenerateImmutable(builder = false)